enze-chen/enze-chen.github.io/_posts/2020-8-8-nsfgrfp.md

 Again, you must have three if you want to win, and they must all be *submitted by 5:00PM at the deadline*.
 No exceptions.
 You can ask up to 5 writers if you feel like one might drop the ball, but extra letters beyond 3 won't be considered.
 Some things to consider:
 * When to ask?
 At least *one month* in advance.
 Follow up with biweekly reminders until you see in FastLane that they've submitted it.
 * How to ask?
 A simple email that **bolds** the deadline and both review criteria (maybe even with descriptions/definitions).
 It is also *extremely helpful* to have essay drafts for them to skim to get an idea of how they can support your statements.
 Good writers will care enough to do this.
 * Who to ask?
 Ah, the tough question.
-You *must* have one from your advisor (undergrad or PhD), even if you just met them as a first-year PhD student.
+You *must* have one from your current advisor (undergrad or PhD), even if you just met them as a first-year PhD student.
 Otherwise, reviewers will be confused.
 The other writers must be able to speak [ideally glowingly] to your *research potential* in terms of *both review criteria*.
 They don't have to be professors or even have a PhD.
 I asked my work manager (BS EE, MA Education) for a letter because I felt like he would offer a perspective not found elsewhere, particularly for Broader Impacts.

 #### List of winners
 You can see and search through a list of past winners [here](https://www.research.gov/grfp/AwardeeList.do?method=loadAwardeeList){:target="_blank"}, unless they requested anonymity.
 Most people show their names—it's a great honor!
 This list can be helpful for you to find past winners in your school/program to ask for tips if you don't know who to ask.